vascokk/vascokk.github.com/source/_posts/2012-06-06-erlang-real-time-server-part-2-aggregation.markdown

 Edit reltool.config the in the way already described in Part1.

 Create 2 aggregation release nodes.
-They will work on different ports and we will be able to run them on the same phisical host.
+They will work on different ports and we will be able to run them on the same physical host.
 This way we will simulate a 2-host Riak cluster:

 ``` bash
 erlang-rts-part-2/rel/aggregation $ ../../rebar generate target_dir=./dev/dev1 overlay_vars=vars/dev1.config appid=aggregation